Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Experiment

 \textbf{Quantitative Results.} The average precision (AP) scores are listed in Tab.~\ref{exdark}.
 Our Retinexformer achieves the highest result on average, 66.1 AP, which is 0.5 AP higher than the recent best self-supervised method SCI~\cite{sci} and 0.8 AP higher than the recent best fully-supervised method SNR-Net~\cite{snr_net}.
 Besides, Retinexformer yields the best results on five object categories: bicycle, boat, bottle, cat, and dog.

-\textbf{Qualitative Results.} Fig.~\ref{fig:compare_det} depicts the visual comparisons of detection results.
-The detector easily misses some target objects or predicts inaccurate locations on the images enhanced by previous algorithms.
-In contrast, the detector can reliably predict well-placed bounding boxes to cover all the desired objects on the image enhanced by our Retinexformer.
-These results demonstrate the superiority of the proposed method in benefiting high-level vision understanding.
+\textbf{Qualitative Results.} Fig.~\ref{fig:det} depicts a visual comparison of detection results in the low-light (left) scene and the scene enhanced (left) by Retinexformer.
+The detector easily misses some boats or predicts inaccurate locations on the under-exposed image.
+In contrast, the detector can reliably predict well-placed bounding boxes to cover all boats on the image enhanced by our Retinexformer, showing the effectiveness of our method in benefiting high-level vision.